juanmahecha9/rest-Crud/readme.md

 ## Before to clone the repository:

-1. Execute the follow command line to install the dependencies into the backend
+1. Execute the follow command line to install the dependencies into the backend `sh scripts/backend_modules.sh`
+2. Execute the follow command line to install the dependencies into the frontend `sh scripts/frontend_modules.sh`

 ## How to run the projects?